Hearts of Stone (Southside Johnny and the Asbury Jukes album): Outtakes

 Additional songs were recorded for the album including "Inside of Me", "Princess of Little Italy", "Until the Good Is Gone", "Forever", "Angel Eyes" and "I've Been Waiting" which were not included on the final album release but were re-recorded by Steve Van Zandt for his first solo album Men Without Women.
 Versions of "Forever" and "Until the Good Is Gone" with Southside Johnny on vocals can be heard on his live album Hearts of Stone LIVE from 2009.
 Additionally, the track "Working Girl" was originally recorded during these sessions and appears on Southside's 2004 release Missing Pieces, which contains the recordings made during the lost 1982 sessions.
-The liner notes state the song is from the "Hearts of Stone" sessions and the track features the clear presence of Steven Van Zandt on harmony vocals.
-On July 2, 2011, Southside Johnny and the Asbury Jukes recorded a live performance of Van Zandt's entire Men Without Women album for release on CD.
+The liner notes state the song is from the Hearts of Stone sessions and the track features the clear presence of Steven Van Zandt on harmony vocals.
+Early versions of the songs "Walking Through Midnight" (eventually re-recorded in 1988 for the Slow Dance album) and "Shake 'Em Down" (re-recorded for 1991's Better Days) were also recorded during the 1978 album sessions.

+On July 2, 2011, Southside Johnny and the Asbury Jukes recorded a live performance of Van Zandt's entire Men Without Women album for release on CD, which includes all of the songs originally written and recorded for Hearts of Stone that were eventually passed over.